 I am interested in your work - can I find out more?

 Yes.
-Explore our website and perhaps look at our latest Annual Report and Accounts (long, rather formal) or the Annual Review.
-Where work levels allow, we'll be glad to arrange for you to visit and talk with us.
-We are also glad to consider invitations to talk to Lambeth groups and schools.
+Please explore our website and perhaps look at our latest Annual Report and Accounts (long, rather formal) or the Annual Review.
+You'll find links on our publications page.
+Where work levels allow, we'll be delighted to arrange for you to visit and talk with us.
+We are also glad to consider invitations to talk to Lambeth groups and schools, in person or by video.
 Please get in touch.

 I want to become a modern day benefactor

 Making a substantial gift, perhaps in your Will, will make a long-term difference.
 Mr Walcot's gift remains active today, over 350 years after his death.
 Come and talk to us.
 And see how a modern-day Lambeth resident is also planning on leaving a lasting impression.